stephenyu/ai-cli/README.md

 - [ ] GitHub release published
 - [ ] Homebrew formula updated
 - [ ] Release notes documented

+## How It Works

+AI CLI provides context-aware command generation by automatically gathering information about your system:

+- **Operating System**: Detects your OS and kernel version using `uname -a`
+- **Shell Environment**: Identifies your current shell from `$SHELL` variable
+- **Available Tools**: Checks for common development tools and their versions:
+  - **Node.js**: Detects `node` command and version
+  - **Python**: Finds `python3` or `python` command and version
+  - **Lua**: Checks for `lua` command and version

+This context helps the AI generate more accurate commands.
+For example:
+- Uses `python3` instead of `python` if only Python 3 is available
+- Suggests Node.js commands only when Node.js is installed
+- Provides shell-specific syntax when needed

 ## Configuration